g3ry119/blooket/README.md

 # blooket

-Simple script to extract game results from a blooket game change line 27 to game id use it to make you own script for it or whatever
+Simple script to extract gaminfo + answers from blooket you can use the results to do something in your own script.
+Last comment is an example of how the gameinfo looks like